BrandonTsai/cloud-native-cookbook/3_Kubernetes/_posts/10_Improve_Kubectl_Command_with_Krew.md

 ```

-Search plugins and get the detail of particular plugin
+Search plugins and get the detail of any particular plugin
 -------------------------------------------------------

 List all plugins